Drugmaker Takeda agrees to buy Shire for $64 billion

-LONDON (AP) — Japanese drugmaker Takeda has reached a tentative agreement to buy Ireland-based Shire Plc for 46 billion pounds ($64 billion) in one of the biggest pharma deals to date.
+LONDON (AP) — Japanese drugmaker Takeda has reached a tentative agreement to buy Ireland-based Shire for 46 billion pounds ($64 billion) in one of the biggest pharma deals to date.

 Takeda has offered the equivalent of 49 pounds in cash and stock for each share of Shire, almost 25 percent more than Tuesday’s closing price.
-Shire said Wednesday that it is prepared to recommend the deal to shareholders, pending agreement on other terms.
+Shire Plc said Wednesday that it is prepared to recommend the deal to shareholders, pending agreement on other terms.

-Shire would give Takeda a larger presence in the U.S. and access to the company’s expertise in rare diseases, an increasingly important area for pharmaceutical companies.
+Shire focuses on rare diseases, a field that has become of increasing interest to pharmaceutical companies as patents on established drugs expire and competition from generic versions increases.
+While it is headquartered in Dublin, Shire has large operations in the U.S., where it gets over two thirds of its revenue.

+Takeda Pharmaceutical Co. has, like many Japanese companies, been expanding overseas to compensate for slowing growth at home.
+Last year it bought Ariad Pharmaceuticals of Cambridge, Massachusetts.
+It is valued at about $41.6 billion and makes almost half of its sales in Asia, and about a third in the U.S.

 Most Read Business Stories